GabrielMeirinho/GM_02092022/BankSamplePortal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

+( To avoid CORS issues at chrome and others use for now use no security for test case [E.G. change icon properties to work like this "C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web- security --disable-gpu ]

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.